utku-turan/Outforce-Training/README.md

 # Outforce-Training
-Notes & training materials on various technical topics.<br>
+Notes & training materials on technical topics.<br>

 Greetings,<br>
 <!--My name is Utku and I am working as an SAP ABAP developer since 2007.